 I am mainly interested in neurodegenerative diseases, with a focus on Alzheimer’s disease.
 However, I am also interested in research that identifies ways to strengthen Africa’s neuroscience research.

-Derivation of Human Induced Pluripotent Stem Cell Lines from African-resident Population for Neurodegenerative disease research
+Derivation of Human Induced Pluripotent Stem Cell Lines from indigenous Africans for Neurodegenerative disease research

 The recent development of human-induced pluripotent stem cell (iPSC)-derived brain cells has led to novel insights into neurodegenerative disease mechanisms and the identification of therapeutic avenues due to their ability to capture the genetic diversity of the patient’s population. iPSC cells can be generated from skin biopsies using reprogramming factors and induced into different brain cell types, including neurons and astrocytes.
 However, despite the significant progress achieved in the last decade in modelling diseases in the iPSC field, genetic diversity is not captured in the existing iPSC lines.
 Most iPSC lines are from the European Ancestry population.
 Few are available from African-Americans.
-None is available from the African-resident population, despite Africa’s genetic diversity.
-I am interested in developing a human cell biorepository of iPSC lines from African residents to facilitate cell and molecular investigations of neurologic diseases and contribute to research diversity in AD and related disorders.
+Despite Africa’s human genetic diversity, there are only a few iPSCs from South Africans.
+I am interested in developing a human cell biorepository of iPSC lines from indigenous African to facilitate cell and molecular investigations of neurologic diseases and contribute to research diversity in AD and related disorders.

 Mechanism of amyloid-beta toxicity in Alzheimer's disease